 Guidelines of the Commissioner for Public Sector Employment provide guidance on the application of a number of public sector employment matters.
 They are not binding in nature.

-The Commissioner is empowered under section 14(d) of the Act to issue guidelines relating to public sector employment matters.
+The Commissioner is empowered under section 14(d) of the Public Sector Act 2009 to issue guidelines relating to public sector employment matters.

 This Guideline is intended as a basis to support public sector agencies in the design and implementation of effective induction systems.